Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - I rearranged the authentication screens after going through the design flow

 -----Main Goal -- To design a responsive and easy to navigate the authentication screens flow for the admin

+## Name: Motunrayo Agoro

+## Description: Admin design: Authentication screen (Log in) - Tablet view
+### Observation/Changes
+- I created the admin authentication screen (Tablet view)
+- I designed the 6 screens of the login flow using the style guide
+- Admin can login or reset password
+- I ensured that the design followed the design style guide provided by the design lead
+- I made sure the ipad screen followed the design flow from login to reset password, to password reset succesful
+- Admin can receive reset pin email when admin forgets password
+- I rearranged the screens and rename so such that it can be easily accessed

+-----Main Goal -- To design a responsive and easy to navigate the authentication screens flow of the ipad screen for the admin